Genetic and anthropometric studies on Japanese people: Dual ancestry theory

 Glacier cover in Japan at the height of the last glaciation about 20,000 years ago with the land bridge now gone.

-A common origin of Japanese has been proposed by a number of scholars since Arai Hakuseki first brought up the theory and Fujii Sadamoto (藤井 貞幹), also known as Teikan Tou (藤 貞幹), a pioneer of modern archaeology in Japan, also treated the issue in 1781.
-After the end of World War II, Kotondo Hasebe (長谷部 言人) and Hisashi Suzuki [ja] (鈴木 尚) claimed that the origin of Japanese people was not the newcomers in the Yayoi period (300 BCE – 300 CE) but the people in the Jōmon period.
+A common origin of the Japanese people has been proposed by a number of scholars since Arai Hakuseki first brought up the theory.
+Fujii Sadamoto (藤井 貞幹), also known as Teikan Tou (藤 貞幹), a pioneer of modern archaeology in Japan, also treated the issue in 1781.
+After the end of World War II, Kotondo Hasebe (長谷部 言人) and Hisashi Suzuki [ja] (鈴木 尚) claimed that Japanese people originated from the peoples of the Jōmon period instead of newcomers from the Yayoi period (300 BCE – 300 CE).

 Kazuro Hanihara (埴原 和郎) announced a new racial admixture theory in 1984.
 Hanihara also announced the theory "dual structure model" in English in 1991.
 According to Hanihara, modern Japanese lineages began with Jōmon people, who moved into the Japanese archipelago during the Paleolithic.
-Hanihara believed that there was a second wave of immigrants, from Northeast Asia to Japan from the Yayoi period.
+Hanihara believed that there was a second wave of immigrants from Northeast Asia to Japan during the Yayoi period.

-Following a population expansion in Neolithic times, these newcomers then found their way to the Japanese archipelago sometime during the Yayoi period.
+Following a population expansion in Neolithic times, these newcomers found their way to the Japanese archipelago sometime during the Yayoi period.
 As a result, miscegenation was common in the island regions of Kyūshū, Shikoku, and Honshū, but did not prevail in the outlying islands of Okinawa and Hokkaidō, and the Ryukyuan and Ainu people continued to dominate there.
 Mark J. Hudson claimed that the main ethnic image of Japanese people was biologically and linguistically formed from 400 BCE to 1,200 CE.
-Currently, the most well-regarded theory is that present-day Japanese are descendants of both the indigenous Jōmon people and the immigrant Yayoi people.
+Currently, the most well-regarded theory is that present-day Japanese have dual descent from the indigenous Jōmon people and the immigrant Yayoi people.

 The main migration routes into Japan during the Jōmon and Yayoi period.

-A study published in October 2009 by the National Museum of Nature and Science et al. concluded that the Minatogawa Man, who was found in Okinawa and was regarded as evidence that the Jōmon people were not a homogenous group and that these southern Jōmon came to Japan via a southern route and had a slender and more neo-Mongoloid face unlike the Northern Jōmon.
-Hiroto Takamiya of Sapporo University suggested that the people of Kyushu immigrated to Okinawa between the 10th and 12th centuries CE.
-Regardless, both Northern and Southern Jōmon were craniofacially different from modern Mainland Japanese and had European-like features and a 'well-defined and less flat upper face' respectively.
-But they still had hair and teeth morphology that was characteristic of East Asian peoples, especially Northern Jōmon.